 King letter and statement criticize Sessions prosecution

-A letter sent by Coretta Scott King saying Jeff Sessions would be a bad choice for a lifetime federal judgeship is receiving new attention after Sen. Elizabeth Warren was rebuked Tuesday evening for quoting King's letter on the Senate floor.
-Staffers from the Alabama senator's original hearing say a clerical error must have kept it from being included in the original record.
+A letter sent by Coretta Scott King saying Jeff Sessions would be a bad choice for a lifetime federal judgeship is receiving new attention.
+In the 1986 letter and statement, the widow of civil rights icon Martin Luther King Jr. said Sessions used his federal prosecutor office "in a shabby attempt to intimidate and frighten elderly black voters."

 Add your comments below